cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 // you should have delegations after you bond Atom gaiacli query delegations <delegatorAddress>

+// this returns your tx if it has been included
+// use the tx hash that was displayed when you created the tx gaiacli query tx <txHash>

 ```

 Double check with a block explorer if you interract with the network through a trusted full-node.